Hescorlpioanl/Hescorlpioanl.github.io/_posts/Security/2021-11-5-Vulnversity-TryHackMe.md

 ![](https://0xghazy.files.wordpress.com/2021/11/hacked.png?w=1002)

-to get the username of this machine we can go to /home to know the username of the person who manages the webserver.
+to get the username of this machine we can go to /home to know the username of the person who manages the web server.

 ![](https://0xghazy.files.wordpress.com/2021/11/username.png?w=527)